ECM Surface Coating

 LEADS TO MORE REPRESENTATIVE FINDINGS

-The tissue-specific composition of MatriCoat™ increases the representativeness of the findings in each experiment.
-The particular combination ECM proteins direct cell behavior towards that found in the native tissue, reducing the drawbacks of bidimensional cell culture.
+The tissue-specific composition of TissueCoat™ increases the representativeness of the findings in each experiment.
+The particular combination of ECM proteins directs cell behavior towards that found in the native tissue, reducing the drawbacks of bidimensional cell culture.

 THE BEST ALTERNATIVE FOR WHO IS NOT YET READY TO WORK WITH 3D CELL CULTURE

 Although 3D cell culture is the most representative in vitro platform to mimic the native tissues and organs, not every scientist is ready to move there yet.
-MatriCoat™ is an alternative to those scientists.
-While still working with 2D platforms, the use of tissue-specific microenvironments produced by MatriCoat™ leads to more reliable findings.
+TissueCoat™ is an alternative to those scientists.
+While still working with 2D platforms, the use of tissue-specific microenvironments produced by TissueCoat™ leads to more reliable findings.

 MatriXpec™ hydrogels are developed to offer tissue-specific microenvironments for 3D cell culture.
 MatriXpec™ hydrogels allow running experiments in truly representative substrates that mimic the biological clues of the native extracellular matrix.